 - Once you’ve piped as many circles as you could, bang the trays against the counter a few times each.
 This will release air bubbles that are in the batter and prevent your macaron shells from cracking.

 - Use a toothpick to pop any air bubbles in the surface of the shells.

 Let the trays sit for a while so the shells will dry out a little bit.
 I usually leave about 20-40 minutes, depending on how humid the day is.
 You’ll know they’re ready when you gently touch the surface of a macaron and it seems dry.

 - Bake for 5 more minutes.
 Rotate again.

-- I bake each tray for about 18 minutes minutes rotating every 5 minutes.
+I bake each tray for 15 to 18 minutes minutes, rotating every 5 minutes.

 - Remove from the oven and bake the other tray.

 - Let the macarons cool down before proceeding with the filling.